Jacob Fred Jazz Odyssey: 2009–2013

 In a March 2009 interview, Brian Haas explained:

 "It's real simple stuff‚ obvious stuff.
 Reed [Mathis] and I didn't have any drama.
 We were just tired of being around each other and tired of playing with each other.
 Zero drama and zero discussions.
 He and I both had the same idea on the same day—he wasn't fired and he didn't leave.
 It was a mutual thing that we communicated to each other on the same day‚ and we never looked back."

 The lineup of Haas/Raymer/Hayes/Combs made its debut at the NYC Winter Jazz Festival on January 10, 2009 to a packed house at Kenny's Castaways in New York City.

 In early 2009, Jacob Fred formed their own record label, named Kinnara Records.
 The name Kinnara was chosen due to the members' strong identification with Buddhist and Hindu ideals.
 The half-bird, half-woman goddess Kinnara is representative of beauty, grace and accomplishment, and translates to "heavenly music" in Sanskrit.

 On July 17, 2009, JFJO announced a cluster of seven nights in which they would be opening for Phish bassist Mike Gordon.
 The tour ran through venues in the Midwest, New England, and Ontario.

 Jacob Fred Jazz Odyssey were winners of the 8th annual Independent Music Awards Vox Pop vote for best New Age Album Lil' Tae Rides Again.

 The first half of 2010 found JFJO touring the West and East Coasts in the States, as well as the entire month of March in Europe.
 In April the band announced that they were parting ways with bassist Matt Hayes and would be bringing on Kansas City resident Jeff Harshbarger as their new double bassist.
 Harshbarger made his JFJO debut on April 17 with two consecutive performances for Record Store Day and the release of the 7" vinyl single "The Sensation of Seeing Light".

 The band also released their 20th album, Stay Gold, as CD and double vinyl on June 22.
 In support of the release the band toured with the new quartet lineup in June including dates at the Rochester International Jazz Festival and the Massachusetts Museum of Contemporary Art.
 The band has further plans for touring in September and October 2010 stretching from New Orleans to Louisville to Seattle to LA.

-In early 2011, the group recorded The Race Riot Suite, about the Tulsa race riot of 1921, at Tulsa's Church Studio.
+In early 2011, the group recorded The Race Riot Suite, about the Tulsa race massacre of 1921, at Tulsa's Church Studio.